When you’re getting ready to appear in a corporate video, dressing appropriately is an important consideration.

 The goal for every video should be to, at the very least, engage your audience.
 This means paying attention to the small details, like colour, contrast and patterns.
-Being appropriately dressed for the camera can give your talent the confidence they need to perform well, and can prevent any wardrobe hassles on the day.
+Being appropriately dressed for the camera can give your talent the confidence they need to perform well and can prevent any wardrobe hassles on the day.
 When you’re appropriately dressed for your video, your audience will be able to focus on the message you’re trying to deliver.
+Choosing the right clothing can make a significant difference to how you appear in a corporate video production, helping you look professional and reducing distractions for the viewer.

 Match your colour